AdamSajewicz/AdamSajewicz.github.io/_pages/portfolio.md

 title: "My work samples"
 ---

-Within this page you can see my projects I accomplished recently
+Within this page you can see my projects I am working on currently.
+Some of them are accomplished, others are still in progress.

 # CodingBat #
 >  CodingBat is a free site of live coding problems to build coding skill in Java and Python (example problem).
 CodingBat is a project by Nick Parlante, a computer science lecturer at Stanford.